Anchalj2018/nlp_project/README.md

 ![Alt text](readme_images/logistic_results.png?raw=true )

 * From above 3 results, logistic regression model with n gram range  (1,1),C=1  give more generalized results.
-* Model witn ngram range(1,1), C=5 captures more variance from the  train data  but it seems to be bit overfitting as there is no improvement in the Dev accuracy result
+* Model witn ngram range(1,1), C=5 captures more variance from the  train data  but it seems to be bit overfitting as there is no improvement in the Dev accuracy result.

 ### LSTM model

-LSTM model was trained for 5 epochs  in two different variation for network parameters.
+LSTM model was trained for 5 epochs for two different variation of network parameters.
+In each case, during training of the model, weights for the best performing models were only saved.

 Result

 ![Alt text](readme_images/lstm_results.png?raw=true )

 Result 1 is from `LSTM_initial_trial.ipynb` and result 2 is from `LSTM_selected_final.ipynb` jupyter notebook respectively.
+* WE obtained similar results for both variations in LSTM model.
+Result 2 is slightly less overfiiting.

 LSTM selected_model accuarcy